NoCompromises/laravel-project-standard/README_TEMPLATE.md

 > Decide on a local domain to use for this project.
 Substitute that any place you see `my-project.local` or `my-project` below.

 By default, this project will run on the host `my-project.local`.
+OrbStack (see below) is already configured to serve on this top-level domain.

-This requires some sort of local DNS resolution for that hostname to your localhost IP address.
+If you're not using OrbStack, you will need some sort of local DNS resolution for that hostname to your localhost IP address.
 One easy way to do this for the entire `.local` top-level domain, is to run a lightweight tool called `dnsmasq`.
 You can install it via Homebrew on a Mac with: `brew install dnsmasq`.

 > If you've ever setup Valet, it already installed dnsmasq for you.
 You can verify if it's already installed by running
 > `brew services` and see if `dnsmasq` is listed.